TimPietrusky/atelier/docs/conventions.md

 - Maintains a live snapshot (`runtimeNodesByWorkflow`) so resolving inputs uses the latest in-memory state.
 - Updates node `status` to `running` → `complete` (or `error`) and persists.
 - Queue is managed in-memory; the Run button is stateless and only enqueues runs.
+- **Execution queue panel** (right panel): Shows running/queued executions with timestamps and status.
+Costs are NOT displayed (hardcoded estimates were removed; only show if API returns actual costs).

 ### Node behaviors